 Jamie Alan Aycock

-Mr. Aycock was selected for the Texas Rising Stars list in 2014 and 2015, which honors the best Texas lawyers who are under age 40 and those who have practiced less than 10 years.
+Mr. Aycock was selected for the Texas Rising Stars list in 2014-2016, which honors the best Texas lawyers who are under age 40 and those who have practiced less than 10 years.
 The Texas Rising Stars list appears in the Texas Monthly and Texas Rising Stars magazines.
 Fewer than 2.5 percent of eligible Texas attorneys earn this selection each year.

 A graduate of Harvard Law School and summa cum laude graduate of Cornell University, Mr. Aycock served as briefing attorney to Justice Nathan L. Hecht of the Texas Supreme Court from 2005 to 2006 and has practiced in Houston and in Washington, D.C.